lucychambers/techtohuman/_posts/articles/2017-04-30-user_stories_jtbd.md

 To begin, let us quickly remind ourselves of the two formats we are contrasting:

-## The user story follows this format:
+The user story follows this format:

 <div class="well"> <strong>As a</strong> [type of user]
 <strong>I want to</strong> [goal]
 <strong>So that</strong> [expected benefit].</div>

-For example: **As a** teacher, **I want to** compute an average of a pupil's test scores for pupils in my class **so that** it is obvious whether they are making progress in their course.
+For example: **As a** teacher, **I want to** compute an average of a pupil's test scores for pupils in my class **so that** it is clear whether they are making progress in their course.

 There are lots of other formats, which all riff off this theme.
 See the [Wikipedia User-story entry](https://en.wikipedia.org/wiki/User_story#Creating_user_stories).

-## A job to be done follows this format:
+A job to be done follows this format:

 <div class="well"><strong>When</strong> [situation]
 <strong>I want to</strong> [goal]
 <strong>So that</strong> [expected benefit].</div>

-For example: **When** my class finishes a test, **I want to** compute an average of a pupil's test scores for pupils in my class **so that** it is obvious whether they are making progress in their course.
+For example: **When** my class finishes a test, **I want to** compute an average of a pupil's test scores for pupils in my class **so that** it is clear whether they are making progress in their course.

-## Other ways to communicate

-There are also other tools which people use to communicate requirements, such as [use cases and traditional requirements](https://www.scrumalliance.org/community/articles/2010/april/new-to-user-stories).
-I include this here for contrast.

 # When to use what

 The user story puts emphasis on the *who?*, the job story on the *when?* (or *under which circumstances?* or *how often?*).